ALEXLANGLANG/Leaf-Damage-Semantic-Segmentation/README.md

 # Leaf Damage Semantic Segmentation

-## LeavesImageEditor
+## Data Cleaning - LeavesImageEditor
-This editor helps us to decrease the class imbalance ratio (negative pixels/positive pixels) to 205 from 415.
+This editor helps us to clean the data and decrease the class imbalance ratio (negative pixels/positive pixels) to 205 from 415.
 It only takes us 4~6s to process one image which is acceptable in indutries where people spend a few minitues annotating one image.
 ### Steps
 1. ```python
    pip install -r requirements.txt